RafaGago/mini-async-log-c/readme.md

   bounded buffer (configurable to have one for each CPU) and custom allocators (defaults to the heap).

 - Type-safe format strings.
-Achieved through C11 type-generic expressions and (unfortunately) brutal preprocessor abusing.
+On C11 achieved through C11 type-generic expressions and (unfortunately) brutal preprocessor abusing.
+On C++11 they are validated at compile time too.

 - C++ wrapped.
-It can select between throwing and non-throwing wrappers so it can be used with different coding standards.
+It can select between throwing and non-throwing wrappers so it can be used in project with non-throwing coding standards.

-- The client application can run the logger's consumer thread main loop from an existing (maybe shared for other purposes) thread if desired.
+- Not a singleton.
+No hidden threads: the client application can run the logger's consumer thread main loop from an existing (maybe shared for other purposes) thread if desired.

 - Basic security features: Log entry rate limiting and newline removal.